stsp/dj64dev/demos/hello/README.md

 # Hello World demo

 This demo shows the basic usage of dj64 tool-chain.
-Just build an app from a single C source file.
+Just build an app from a single C source file into an ELF file.

 ## building